-- 1. You (or the subrecipient, if it is a subrecipient contribution) maintain records from which one may verify that the contribution was made to the project or program and, if it is a third-party in-kind contribution, its value. - 2.
-The contribution is not counted as cost sharing or matching for any other Federal award. - 3.
+1. You (or the subrecipient, if it is a subrecipient contribution) maintain records from which one may verify that the contribution was made to the project or program and, if it

+- 2. The contribution is not counted as cost sharing or matching for any other Federalaward. - 3.
 The contribution is: - a.
 Allowable under the cost principles applicable to you (or the subrecipient, if it is a subrecipient contribution) under FMS Article III of these terms and conditions; and - b.
 Allocable to the project or program and reasonable. - 4.
 The Government does not pay for the contribution through another Federal award, unless that award is under a program that has a Federal statute authorizing application of that program's Federal funds to other Federal programs' cost sharing or matching requirements. - 5.
 The value of the contribution is not reimbursed by the Federal share of this award as either a direct or indirect cost. - 6.
 The contribution conforms to the other terms and conditions of this award, including the award-specific terms and conditions.